RuneBlaze/coarse/README.md

 (println (view (ix 3) [1 2 3 4 5]))
 ```

-See the interactive guide for more in depth information.
+See the [interactive guide](https://coarse-docs.netlify.com/) for more in depth information.

+## Stability

+While this library has been tested, do expect possible
+bugs.
+I feel this library is stable for use in toy projects,
+so obviously do not use this in production.

+I will adhere to semver whenever possible, but expect breaking
+changes.

 ## Examples